wixtoolset/web/root/documents/documentation/mailinglist.html.md

 under: Documentation
 title: Mailing lists
 subtitle: for the WiX toolset
-keywords: wix toolset,wix,mailing list
 layout: heronone
 sidebarTitle: Additional information
 sidebarItems: [
   { uri: "/documentation/",
-    text: "Documentation home page" },
+    text: "Documentation home page" }
 ]
 ---

 ## Mailing lists

 The mailing lists are a great place to ask questions, make suggestions, or discuss the WiX toolset with other users and the WiX developers.
 To help prevent spam on the WiX mailing lists, you must now subscribe to the lists before you can send e-mail to them.
 To subscribe click one of the *Join* links below and send the email or go to *Preferences* web page.

 <h3 id="wix-users">WiX-users list</h3>